-The responsible authority for the assessment of the eligibility criteria and for granting the residence permit are the local ZAB.103 After all the relevant steps for registration and application have been completed, the local ZAB assesses whether a residence permit will be awarded.
-If a positive decision is issued by the local authorities, the electronic residence permit will be printed by the Federal Printing Office (Bundesdruckerei) in Berlin.
-According to an anonymous study many local authorities are overburdened due to the high numbers of applications for residence permits from Ukraine and a lack of staff members.
-While the lack of staff members does not seem to be a new problem, the current high numbers of applicants from Ukraine lead to long waiting times at the local ZAB.
-There is no specific data on the waiting times for applicants for a residence permit under Section 24 for the approval.
-In general, some local authorities estimate the waiting times for the processing of requests and applications between six and eight months, others estimate up to twelve months.104 However, from the high number of beneficiaries of temporary protection among those who arrived in Germany from Ukraine,105 it can be deduced that the processing times for applicants for temporary protection do not regularly exceed one year.
+local ZAB, the electronic function of the residence permits ends with the validity of the initial residence permit.
+Hence, according to the Ministry, "it cannot be ruled out", that people will apply for a new card.
+137 Applying for a new card can take quite some time as most of the local authorities are overburdened.
+This is, however, not solely due to a high number of applications for residence permits from Ukraine but a general problem of the immigration authorities.
+138 There is no specific data on the waiting times for applicants for a residence permit under Section 24 for the approval.
+In general, some local authorities estimate the waiting times for the processing of requests and applications between six and eight months, others estimate up to twelve months (see General Report - Content of international protection).
+139 Other sources speak of a duration of several weeks as of January 2025, depending on the workload of the immigration authorities.
+140 However, from the high number of beneficiaries of temporary protection among those who arrived in Germany from Ukraine, 141 it can be deduced that the processing times for applicants for temporary protection do not regularly exceed one year.